top of page

 FOR INDIVIDUALS

 "We've tried to work it out ourselves.
 It keeps circling back.
-I don't want to go to a lawyer - this relationship used to mean something.
-But I don't know how to have this conversation without it getting worse."
+We don't know how to have this conversation without it getting worse."

-I provide a structured, facilitated space where both sides can speak and be genuinely heard - often for the first time.
+I create a space where I listen without judgment, both sides can speak and be genuinely heard.

 FOR ORGANIZATIONS & SCHOOLS